cyberbotics/webots/docs/discord/technical-questions-2021.md

 `@Isha` Webots includes a transmitter and emitter node, which can be used for communication.

-`@rschilli[Sweaty]` I used stable baselines with parallel webots instances in the past.
+`@Rico Schillings[Sweaty]` I used stable baselines with parallel webots instances in the past.
 I'll pm you 🙂

 `@main` [https://cyberbotics.com/doc/reference/supervisor](https://cyberbotics.com/doc/reference/supervisor) if a robot controller is a supervisor controller, it has all the normal robot controller functions, but expands its capabilities to do pretty much anything.
 Read the documentation to get an overview of all its functions